 Fountain Inn, somewhere among the Chancery Inns on High Holborn, houses several enterprises: a group of architects including George Crane; the Society for Progressive Rehabilitation run by the sinister Mr. Tomms; General Factotums run by Ben and Helen Brown; and W. Rage who employs Grace Kirkstall as typist.
 When the story opens, W. Rage has just disappeared leaving a bankrupt business and Grace without a job.
 The Browns take her on as a secretary in their own shaky business which is partly a form of Universal Aunts and partly a detective agency.
 They are asked to investigate their downstairs neighbours, The Society for Progressive Rehabilitation, which has been willed a large inheritance and may have used underhand means to get it.
 Meanwhile Grace is falling for the architect George Crane who, incidentally, is designing buildings for the same wicked Society.
 Grace's mother is being wooed by the local butcher, but will not marry him until Grace is married.
 Will the obstacles in the way of true love be overcome, and the evil conspirators frustrated?
-Yes, but there is some tension and plenty of entertainment to be had on the way.
+Yes, but there is tension and plenty of entertainment to be had on the way.

+This was Canning's first thriller, though it is gentle and amiable by modern thriller standards.
 I suspect Ben and Helen Brown owe something to Agatha Christie's Tommy and Tuppence Beresford.
 They have the same relationship, a blend of bantering and bickering.
 They have the same inclination to take on a challenge without thinking too much of the consequences or dangers, but in the end to take good care of each other.

 As is common in early Canning, there is an episode of skinny-dipping.